Linux 内核中与时钟相关的系统调用

 Additionally, we will not consider the concept of system calls in this part, but only implementations of these three system calls in the Linux kernel.
 If you are interested in what is a system call

-, there is a special chapter about this.
+, there is a special about this.

 So, let's start from the gettimeofday